Game of graces: Modern times

-The poster shown here is from Cooperman Company, a Vermont shop that reproduces this game for museums throughout the country using solid steam bent hoops made as the originals were.
 In 2011 System Enterprises, a toy company based in Florida, introduced a game called RingStix, which can now be found in several specialty toy stores across the United States.
 The concept is the same, but the rods have been replaced by curved sticks and the wooden ring by a plastic glow-in-the-dark ring.

 Traditional Variants

 Serso is a one stick variant played in Poland.
 Two people face each other with some distance in between them, and each carrying only one stick.
 The player with the ring throws it toward the other person using his free hand, and the other person attempts to catch it with his stick.
 The other person then removes the ring from his stick before throwing it back with his free hand to the first person (who attempts to catch it with his stick).
 The game continues indefinitely.
 The game reached popularity in the 19th. and 20th. century.
 Serso is phonetically equivalent to cerceau in French which means "circle".
 The game is thought to have derived from ancient Rome.